A grassroots voice for Green politics

 - negotiate and strengthen the Treaty legislation

 The above outcomes were negotiated on the picket line, within a Greens party room and alongside other major parties.
-If elected to the Senate, I can hit the ground running because I know how bills are written and legislation passed.
+I can hit the ground running because I know how bills are written and legislation passed.
 This practical knowledge is informed by what Victorians have taught me, because I feel and think as much as you.
 I care about many of the things you care about, and your voice should have access to a platform in Canberra.

 I can get the job done, as I have excellent working relationships with our federal Greens’ parliamentary team and constructive working relationships with several other federal MPs.